Who can register / enrol?

 I can’t locate login / registration information..?

 It’s possible you typed your email address incorrectly during registration, or the email went to your junk folder.
-You can try retrieving your password by clicking the link on the login page, and if the problem persists drop us a line.
+You can try retrieving your password by clicking the link on the login page.
+If it all looks good, it could be that your email address is bouncing and our email provider has automatically stopped attempting - drop us a line to look into this.

 What happens if we forget or lose our kit?